-Medicare and private both contribute toward the cost of gender reassignment surgery in Australia.
+Both Medicare and private health can help lower the cost of gender confirmation surgery in Australia.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-How much does gender reassignment surgery cost in Australia?
+How much does gender confirmation surgery cost in Australia?